jd-develop/nougaro/how_it_works.md

  When you enter something in the shell, or that you run a nougaro file, the code always pass into these three steps: [lexer](#Lexer), [parser](#Parser), [interpreter](#Interpreter).

 ### Lexer
  Firsts things first, the [lexer](src/lexer/lexer.py) converts your plain text code into [tokens](src/lexer/token_types.py).
-Tokens (in French: "lexèmes") are like lexical units, such as a '+', a keyword like 'import' or an identifier.
+Tokens (in French: «&nbsp;lexèmes&nbsp;») are like lexical units, such as a '+', a keyword like 'import' or an identifier.

  For example, the line `while a != 10 then var a += 1` is translated by the lexer to this list of tokens :